AndreiBold/Hello-Wolrd/README.md

 Hi everyone,
 My name is Andrew.
 I am currently pursuing a BS in Business Informatics.
 I am passionate about JavaScript and NodeJS.
-I also enjoy practising sports.
+I also enjoy practicing sports.